Mile End services

 Trivia and History

-It was the Oswestry branch of Little Chef, which gained a Burger King.
-It was built with a large tourist information centre, with a spire making it look like a supermarket of the time.
-The hotel was briefly branded Little Chef Lodge, but soon changed to the main Travelodge brand.
+It opened in 1987 with most of those facilities.
+The hotel was branded Little Chef Lodge and the restaurant was the Oswestry branch of Little Chef.
+The tourist information centre was built with a spire making it look like a typical supermarket of the time.
+The hotel soon changed to the main Travelodge brand.

 |Nesscliffe (7 miles)||Services on the A5||Gledrid (5 miles)|